 National Hand Roll Day

 This holiday was created by the Sushi Nozawa Group—a company that opened the original hand roll bar known as KazuNori.
-This holiday, on the other hand, was created in 2019 and it was placed on the day on which the original hand roll was made in the U.S in the early 1980s.
+The holiday, on the other hand, was established in 2019 and it commemorates the day on which the original hand roll was made in the U.S. in the early 1980s.

 Tantalizing Facts About Sushi

-Since we’re on the subject of sushi, it might be a good time to lay down some of the facts about sushi that’s we’ve learned over the course of the last few years.
-So without further ado, below are some sushi facts that we think most people are going to find tantalizing.
+Since we’re on the subject of sushi, it might be a good time to lay down some facts about sushi that we’ve learned over the course of the last few years.
+So without further ado, below are some sushi facts that we think most people will find tantalizing.

-- Sushi is believed to have originated in China in 500 B.C.
+- Sushi is believed to have originated in China around 500 B.C.

-- Up until 1923, sushi used to be Japanese street food.
+- Up until 1923, sushi was considered Japanese street food.

 - There are six different types of sushi.